tikatuwq/tikatuwq/README.md

 It implements the main indices used in the country **IQA/NSFWQI** and **IET (Carlson and Lamparelli)** and provides automated checks for **CONAMA Resolution 357/2005** compliance.
 The package also includes trend analysis, data validation, and automatic report generation.

+---

+## Scientific Scope

+The **tikatuwq** package was designed to support reproducible scientific workflows in freshwater monitoring and environmental assessment.
+Environmental monitoring datasets often present challenges such as heterogeneous formats, inconsistent parameter names, and the need to interpret regulatory thresholds.

+By integrating data validation, environmental indices, regulatory compliance checks, visualization, and automated reporting in a single analytical framework, **tikatuwq** enables researchers to move efficiently from **raw monitoring data to interpretable environmental assessments**.

+The package is particularly suited for:

+- freshwater monitoring programs
+- environmental impact assessments
+- academic research in aquatic sciences
+- environmental agencies and regulatory analysis
+- long-term environmental datasets

+---

 📄 [Ler em Português](https://github.com/tikatuwq/tikatuwq/blob/main/README-pt.md)

 <!-- Zenodo DOI -->